Nilpotent groups with balanced presentations. II

 If a group $G$ has a balanced presentation then $\beta_2(G;F)\leq\beta_1(G;F)$ for all fields $F$.
 Although this is not a sufficient condition for $G$ to have a balanced presentation, it is the most useful necessary condition and underlies all of our arguments.
 In \cite{Hi22} the emphasis was on the rational field $F=\mathbb{Q}$, and the torsion subgroup could be ignored.
 Here we are interested in delineating the possible torsion, and so other coefficient fields are needed.
 Our strategy shall be to show that if a finitely generated nilpotent group $G$ has a normal subgroup $K$ with quotient $\mathbb{Z}^r$, for $r=1$ or 2, and $\beta_2(G;\mathbb{F}_p)\leq\beta_1(G;\mathbb{F}_p)$ then $H^2(K;\mathbb{F}_p)$ has no subgroup which is a direct sum of non-trivial subgroups invariant under the action of $Aut(K)$.
 This test seems difficult to apply, except when $K$ is abelian, and so our main results are restricted to groups which are abelian extensions of $\mathbb{Z}^r$.

 The first section presents our notation and some basic facts, and we summarize briefly what is currently known about finite nilpotent groups with balanced presentations.
 The next three sections prepare for working with infinite nilpotent groups.
 In \S5 we show that if $G$ has a balanced presentation and $h(G)=1$ then $G$ is 2-generated, and if the torsion subgroup of $G$ is abelian then $G\cong\mathbb{Z}/m\mathbb{Z}\rtimes_n\mathbb{Z}$, for some $m,n\geq1$ (Theorem \ref{h=1}).
-In \S6 we show that if $G$ has an abelian normal subgroup $A$ such that $G/A\cong\mathbb{Z}^2$ then $G$ is torsion-free and $A$ has rank $\leq2$ (Corollary \ref{Z2cor}).
-While our main results are purely algebraic, they were motivated by a question on hypersurfaces in the 4-sphere, which we consider in the final section.
+In the final section we show that if $G$ has an abelian normal subgroup $A$ such that $G/A\cong\mathbb{Z}^2$ then $G$ is torsion-free and $A$ has rank $\leq2$ (Corollary \ref{Z2cor}).